pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 * `love, luv, lovvvvv, lovvveeee`

 To an English speaker it's pretty obvious that the single word that represents all these tokens is `love`.
-Standardising your text in this manner has the potential to improve your model significantly.
+Standardising your text in this manner has the potential to improve the predictiveness of your model significantly.

 <a name="remove"></a>